alejandresam/alejandresam.github.io/index.md

       <img src="/assets/images/changebot.png" alt="ChangeBot" />
     </div>
     <div class="project-details">
-      <p>Led a 6-member team in developing "ChangeBot," a RAG-based chatbot (LangChain, Hugging Face) to generate personalized emails for local representatives, resulting in a 33% reduction in misdirected emails and improving constituent communication.</p>
+      <p>Led a 6-member team in developing ChangeBot, a RAG-based chatbot (LangChain, Hugging Face) to generate personalized emails for local representatives, resulting in a 33% reduction in misdirected emails and improving constituent communication.</p>
       <a href="YOUR_GITHUB_LINK_HERE" class="btn btn--primary" target="_blank" rel="noopener noreferrer">View on GitHub</a>
     </div>
   </div>